-Building Connections for Stronger Communities
+Restorative Justice Hubs: Building Connections for Stronger Communities

 6

-total participants served in 2019
+participants served in 2024

-hours of contact with participants and families
+hours with participants and families

 Addressing Childhood Trauma